-Within the context statement document, the academic team will complete an executive summary about the programme(s) being proposed for accreditation.
+Within the context statement document, the academic team will complete an executive summary about the programme(s) proposed for accreditation.
 This summary will outline key information on how the programme has been designed and how it fits with existing taught provision.
-The IBMS context statement document template contains a series of sections and subsections to allow detailed reflection on how the programme will be resourced, staff development, relevant academic staff expertise, how the programme will be resourced and how local employers have been able to input into the design and delivery of the clinical specialisms.
-The student experience, plus attainment and retention data, responses to feedback from key stakeholders and action plans that underpin robust quality assurance processes from similar programmes will also set the context for the new programme delivery.
+The IBMS context statement document template contains a series of sections and subsections to allow detailed reflection on the rationale for developing a BSc (Hons) Biomedical Science programme, including how the programme will be resourced; relevant academic staff expertise; processes for staff development, and how local employers have been able to input into the design and delivery of the clinical specialisms.
+The student experience; attainment and retention data; responses to feedback from key stakeholders, and action plans that underpin robust quality assurance processes from similar programmes should also be included to set the context for the new programme.

-For all programmes that offer placements, further sections will be completed that describe how the quality of the placements is ensured and how the programme team audit placement providers, define clear roles and responsibilities and effectively prepare all student before, during and after placement.
+For programmes that offer placements, further sections must be completed that describe how the quality of the placement experience is ensured.
+Education providers should demonstrate their due diligence in identifying appropriate placement providers and outline how the programme team audit placement providers; define clear roles and responsibilities for workplace mentors, university liaison tutors and the student on placement, and effectively prepare students before, during and after placement.

-To support the IBMS context statement document, further supplementary documentation is required for each programme seeking IBMS initial accreditation.
+To support this context statement, further supplementary documentation is required for each programme seeking IBMS initial accreditation.
 These documents are:

-- Programme specification - Programme Handbook - Student Handbook (if different to the programme handbook) - Mapping of programme content to the QAA subject benchmark statement for Biomedical Science and Biomedical Sciences (2023) (using the IBMS template) - Mapping of assessments to module (or programme) learning outcomes - Assessment timetables for each level of study (using the IBMS template) - Mapping of the technical / practical skills and transferable skills developed during the programme (using the IBMS template) - Module specifications (including reading lists and resources list, eg journals or published guidance)
+- Programme Specification - Programme Handbook - Student Handbook (if different to the programme handbook) - Mapping of programme content to the QAA subject benchmark statement for Biomedical Science and Biomedical Sciences (2023) (using the IBMS template) - Mapping of assessments to module (or programme) learning outcomes - Assessment timetables for each level of study to indicate the type of assessment and week it is delivered (using the IBMS template) - Evidence that closed book assessments take place throughout the programme (note that online un-invigilated or proctored assessments do not meet IBMS accreditation criteria).

-- Research Project Handbook (including indicative project titles, arrangements for student selection and allocation of titles) - Placement Handbook (if required) - Apprentices Handbook (if required) - Relevant quality assurance documentation for the most similar programmes being delivered (annual NSS data, staff student liaison committee minutes, annual monitoring reports and external examiner reports) and associated responses or action plans for the duration of the previous accreditation period. - A description of how employers and HCPC registered biomedical scientists have been involved in curriculum design and ongoing delivery of the programme, as evidenced by minutes of Employer Liaison Group meetings and actions plans / logs. - Detailed staffing plan for programme delivery. - Staff development opportunities and support for both academic staff and visiting lecturers. - CVs of all academic staff and practitioners who will contribute to delivery of the taught content (using the IBMS staff CV template)
+- Mapping of the technical / practical skills and transferable skills developed during the programme (using the IBMS template) - Module specifications (including up to date reading lists and resources list, e.g. journals or published guidance) - Research Project Handbook (including indicative project titles, arrangements for student selection and allocation of titles) - Placement Handbook (if required) - Apprentices Handbook (if required) - Documentation to evidence current IBMS laboratory training approval status for partner clinical laboratories and evidence of relevant training experience for training officers. - Relevant quality assurance documentation for the most similar programmes being delivered (annual National Student Survey data (or equivalent for international education providers), staff student liaison committee minutes, annual monitoring reports and external examiner reports) and associated responses or action plans for the duration of the previous accreditation period. - A description of how employers and HCPC registered biomedical scientists have been involved in curriculum design and will contribute to ongoing delivery of the programme, as evidenced by minutes of Employer Liaison Group meetings and actions plans / logs. - Detailed staffing plan for programme delivery (to include the academic team, technical staff and visiting lecturers). - Staff development opportunities and support for both academic staff and visiting lecturers. - CVs of all academic staff and practitioners who will contribute to delivery of the taught content (using the IBMS staff CV template)